andrewdoss/cse6250-project/README.md

 - svm-tests.ipynb provides a demo of the ICD9Tree class which can be used to store the ontology and fit and predict with a hierarchical SVM model.
 This class can be extended to perform evaluation or use other models.
+- svm-level-tests-MIMIC-III.ipynb compares the performance of flat and hierarchical SVMs at varying depths
+- svm-level-tests-MIMIC-III-top50.ipynb compares the performance of flat and hierarchical SVMs at varying depths

 ### icd9.py